woofpool/cardano-private-testnet-setup/1-INSTALL_EXECUTABLES.md

   cp cardano-node $HOME/.local/bin/
   ```

-**The remainder of this readme document covers building all the executables including the `cardano-db-sync` executables
-from Haskell sources.
-You may skip the rest of this readme, if db-sync is not relevant to you.**

 If you don't plan on using `cardano-db-sync`, you can continue to guide: [3.
-Run Network Scripts](./3-RUN_NETWORK_SCRIPTS.md)
+Run Network Scripts](./3-RUN_NETWORK_SCRIPTS.md).
 Otherwise, continue following the directions below

+***
+**Note**: The remainder of this readme document covers building all the executables including the `cardano-db-sync` executables
+from Haskell sources. **You may skip the rest of this readme, if db-sync is not relevant to you.**
 ## Optional: Building executables including cardano-db-sync from Haskell sources using cabal and GHC

 ### 1. Install package dependencies and Haskell tooling